Meet Our Team

 Researcher C'

-Institute of Nanoscience and Nanotechnology - NCSR "Demokritos"
+Institute of Nanoscience and Nanotechnology at NCSR "Demokritos"

 Dr. Veroniki P Vidali